My MAC Setup

 The terminal will ask for your MAC password to complete the installation.

 After the installation finishes, the installer displays a command that must be run to add brew to the PATH (so the terminal knows where the program is).
-This command is different on each MAC, so copy exactly what appears in your terminal and paste it to execute it.
+This command is different on each MAC, so copy exactly what appears in your terminal (red box) and paste it to execute it.

-2. Install iTerm2 with Oh My Zsh
+2. Install Ghostty Terminal with Oh My Zsh

-iTerm2 is a terminal emulator for macOS with many improvements over the default Terminal.
 Oh My Zsh is a framework for managing Zsh configuration that adds themes, plugins, and autocompletion.

-brew install --cask iterm2
+brew install --cask ghostty

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"